project-koku/nise/docs/working_with_masu.rst

 **Step Two: The AWS Nise command**

-To create a basic AWS provider you will have to provide three key peices of information.
+To create and ingest AWS sample data, there are three required pieces of information.

    1. :code:`--aws-s3-report-name $(report_name)` <string> Ex. testing_magic
-   2. :code:`--aws-s3-bucket-name testing/local_providers/aws_local` Masu Expected location
+   2. :code:`--aws-s3-bucket-name testing/local_providers/aws_local`
    3. :code:`--static-report-file $(srf_yaml)` Path to a static report file

 - The static report file must be matching pair to the ocp file where the resource_id & dates are the same.
 The file must be the matching `file <https://github.com/project-koku/nise/blob/master/examples/ocp_on_aws/aws_static_data.yml>`_ in the example.